FreeRTOS/iot-reference-stm32u5/Getting_Started_Guide.md

 # Observe MQTT messages on the AWS IoT Core Console.

-Log in to [AWS console](https://console.aws.amazon.com) with the IAM User created earlier in this guide.
+Log in to the [AWS console](https://console.aws.amazon.com) with the IAM User created earlier in this guide.

 Navigate to the **IoT Core** service using the search box at the top of the page.